Shaswat-G/DSA/DynamicProgramming/notes_on_dp_subs.md

 3. For dp on sebsequences, we aready know the steps.
-3.1 Express everything in terms of a state (index, target) 3.2 The possible directionf of explorations are always take or not take the current element. (include vs exclude)
+3.1 Express everything in terms of a state (index, target) 3.2 The possible direction of explorations are always take or not take the current element. (include vs exclude)